Creating an Enforceable Noncompete Agreement

 Noncompete Agreements in California

-The best advice to get when drafting a noncompete agreement is to use common sense when writing the terms.
+Use common sense when writing the terms of a noncompete agreement.
 The law places a high value on a person's right to choose how he earns a living and will be very skeptical of any document that prohibits an employee from choosing alternative employment.

 One of the basics of contract law is that there must be some benefit to both sides of a contract in order for the contract to be valid.
 In the case of a noncompete agreement, normally the benefit for the employee is a job offer.
 In this situation, the employee gets a job offer in exchange for signing the noncompete agreement.
 However, the situation gets more difficult when you want a pre-existing employee to sign a noncompete agreement.
 There, the employee must receive something in addition to his job in order to be held to the noncompete agreement.
 Generally, employers normally offer a pay raise or a promotion in exchange for signing the agreement.